top of page

 The draft conference program is outlined in various formats below - details will be updated as they are confirmed.

-• The Detailed Program contains details of concurrent session presenters and abstracts.
+• The Detailed Program contains details of concurrent session, presenters and abstracts.

 • A downloadable PDF program will be made available a few days before the Conference.